ajv-validator/ajv/README.md

 Starting from version 2.0.0 ajv supports custom keyword definitions.

-WARNING: The main drawback of extending JSON-schema standard with custom keywords is the loss of portability of your schemas - it may not be possible to support these custom keywords on some other platforms.
-Also your schemas may be more challenging to read for other people.
-If portability is important you may prefer using additional validation logic outside of JSON-schema rather than putting it inside your JSON-schema.

 The advantages of using custom keywords are:

+- allow creating validation scenarios that cannot be expressed using JSON-Schema
+- simplify your schemas
-- they allow you keeping a larger portion of your validation logic in the schema
+- help bringing a bigger part of the validation logic to your schemas
-- they make your schemas more expressive and less verbose
+- make your schemas more expressive, less verbose and closer to your application domain.

-- they are fun to use
+The concerns you have to be aware of when extending JSON-schema standard with custom keywords are the portability and understanding of your schemas.
+You will have to support these custom keywords on other platforms and to properly document these keywords so that everybody can understand them in your schemas.

 You can define custom keywords with [addKeyword](#api-addkeyword) method.
 Keywords are defined on the `ajv` instance level - new instances will not have previously defined keywords.